-If the artist wasn't registered then the beneficiaries can apply for membership with Copyright Agency online or using the attached form.
+If the artist wasn't registered then the beneficiaries can apply for membership with Copyright Agency online or using the form available on the website.
 Beneficiaries should mark the box "Owner of copyright in works created by Artist".

+Viscopy formally merged with the Copyright Agency on 30 November 2017.
 Copyright Agency now also manages the functions previously carried out separately by Viscopy, namely non-statutory or voluntary copyright licensing.
-For example, businesses that want to use copies of the deceased artist's artworks in books, on websites, greeting cards and posters, in newspapers, magazines, television, exhibition catalogues, merchandise, advertising and film can approach Copyright Agency | Viscopy for a license.
+For example, businesses that want to use copies of the deceased artist's artworks in books, on websites, greeting cards and posters, in newspapers, magazines, television, exhibition catalogues, merchandise, advertising and film can approach Copyright Agency for a license.
 If the artist's estate is registered for non-statutory licensing, they will negotiate a royalty for that use and, after deducting a fee, will pay the remainder to the persons registered as the artist's beneficiaries.
-For information, see Viscopy's website.
+For information, see Copyright Agency website.